Mr-Robotiko/Mr-Robotiko/README.md

-- 👋 Hi, I’m @Mr-Robotiko
+- 👋 Hi, I’m Raphael
-- 👀 I’m interested in learning more about programming especially languages.
+- 👀 I’m interested in learning more about programming languages.
-- 🌱 Currently I have basic knowlege about Java, C# and html / CSS and Python.
-- My goal is to become a nice software engenner and I hope to find helpful people who suports me on this way :)

 <!---
 Mr-Robotiko/Mr-Robotiko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.